 What assets are required in order for you to offer and deliver your value proposition to your customer segments?

 What crucial things does the venture need to do in order to deliver on your value propositions?

 With whom do you need to work so that you can focus on the key activities of the venture (i.e., to whom can you outsource non-key activities)?

 What are the major cost drivers of your value proposition?
 How are they linked to revenue streams?

-Registration for the 2017 Draper Competition is now open.
+Registration for the 2018 Draper Competition opens.
 Team leaders complete the online application, upload a two-page executive summary (PDF, no school affiliation included) and a completed Business Model Canvas (PDF).